Xornyv3/OEE-dashboard/docs/Prodex-Dashboard-User-Guide.md

-# Prodex Dashboard — Client User Guide
+# Blue Upgrade Technology Dashboard — Client User Guide

-Welcome to Prodex — your window into real‑time production performance.
+Welcome to Blue Upgrade Technology — your window into real‑time production performance.
 This guide is for operators, supervisors, and managers.
 It explains how to use each section of the dashboard and what every KPI means, with practical tips to act on insights.

 ## What is OEE?